365businessdev/docs/_i18n/en-US/_docs/licensing/license-management/spending-limit.md

-Some apps or extensions include a certain number of uses (e.g., number of barcodes per billing period) and may incur additional costs if exceeded.
+Some apps or features include a certain number of uses (e.g., number of barcodes per billing period) and may incur additional costs if exceeded.
 To avoid unexpected costs, you can set a spending limit.
 The spending limit defines the maximum number of uses that can be performed within a billing period.
-When the spending limit is reached, the use of the app or extension is blocked until the billing period ends or the spending limit is increased.
+Once the spending limit is reached, the use of the app or feature is blocked until the billing period ends or the spending limit is increased.

-## At a Glance
+## Overview

 ![Spending Limit](/assets/images/licensing/8fc5d3d4-b367-41bb-a33a-3339262b9fc4.png)

 ## Step 1: View Spending Limit

-1. Open the **Extension License Management (365 business development)** through the search function in Microsoft Dynamics 365 Business Central.
+1. Open the **Extension License Management (365 business development)** via the search function in Microsoft Dynamics 365 Business Central.
 2. Select the action group **Self Service**.
 3. Select the action **Spending Limit**.